fastbootstrap/atlassian-design-for-bootstrap/site/content/get-started/installation/index.md

 ---
 layout: docs
 title: Installation
-description: "FastBootstrap installation guide."
+description: "Download the compiled CSS and JS, all source code."
 toc: true
 menu:
   get-started:
     weight: 1
 ---

-Download FastBootstrap theme to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm and more.
+Download FastBootstrap to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm and more.

-{{< callout >}}
-FastBootstrap is an open source, if your like this project, don't forget to Star it.
-{{</ callout >}}

 ## Compiled CSS and JS